pablo-crotti/campusoul/README.md

-# Campusoul API
+# 🎓 Campusoul API

-## About
+## ℹ️ About
 Campusoul is an API developed as part of the ArchiOWeb course at HEIG-VD, specifically for the Media Engineering program.
 This API aims to provide a social networking platform for students, facilitating enriching social interactions within the campus.
-The API includes user management, interest management, image handling, matches, and messaging.

-## Members
+## 👥 Members
 - Bourgeois Kevin
 - Crotti Pablo
 - Masungi Glory
 - Meuwly Nicolas

-## Features
+## 🚀 Features
 The Campusoul API offers several key features, including:
 - **User Management**: Registration, login, profile updates, and account deletion.
 - **Interests Management**: Allows users to add, view, and delete their interests.
 - **Matching System**: Users can "like" other profiles and view their list of matches.
 - **Messaging**: Sending and receiving messages between matched users.

-## How to use
+## 📝 How to use
 To use the Campusoul API, follow these steps:

 1. **Installation**: